Best All-Terrain Tires for Ford Expedition

 - All-terrain tread can be noisier and less smooth on the highway than highway/utility tires.

-- Heavier weight (53.9 lb) may slightly reduce fuel economy and affect ride feel compared with lighter touring tires.
+- Heavier listed weight may slightly reduce fuel economy and affect ride comfort compared with lighter touring tires.

 BFGoodrich All-Terrain T/A KO2 Radial Tire LT265/65R17 for Light Trucks and SUVs